M-Moussa-De/Image-processing-application-with-express/README.md

 ## Overview

-The first project of the advanced web application Nondegree on Udacity web platform.
-Image name with the desired width and height will be resized.
+The first project of the advanced web track Nondegree on Udacity platform.
+Image name with the desired width and height will be resized/processed.

 Using dependencies and devdependencies to help by processing images
 express: to create a server